austinyen56/League-of-Legends-Multiple-Account-Auto-Login-Tool/README.md

 # League of Legends Multiple Account Auto Login Tool
-Allows you to quickly login using multiple accounts
+Allows you to quickly login using multiple accounts in League of Legends

 ## How to use this file
 1. Download the vbs file